spacecat56/Ged2Reg/README.md

 Source citations in Ged2Reg output can be emitted as footnotes or endnotes and can be as dense as one per fact.
 Ged2Reg offers a choice of strategies for choosing the "best" citations, filters to exclude some sources (such as, "never choose *Ancestry Public Member Trees* for a footnote"), and can optionally summarize the other sources for a given fact in its footnote.

+Option settings allow the user to choose to include person notes and to generate markup for automatic indexing of names and/or places.

+Ged2Reg is a complicated program with many options.
+These choices are thoroughly documented.
+"One button configuration" (*Conform* button) for each report type lets the user choose a configuration to create output that closely conforms to the standards and conventions used in some major journals; from there many variations may be chosen to suit the user's preferences.

 # Status
 Ged2Reg is under development and is made available in pre-realease or "beta" status.